How to Build Your Own Server – A Simple 101 Guide

 Conversion

-It’s also worth bearing in mind that there’s always the possibility of converting an existing system into a server – again, depending on component compatibility, performance, etc. Let us know what you already have and we can advise you on what’s needed to give it a new lease of life as a server.
+It’s also worth bearing in mind that there’s always the possibility of converting an existing computer system into a server – again, depending on component compatibility, performance, etc. Let us know what you already have and we can advise you on what’s needed to give it a new lease of life as a server.

 Key Points to Remember